TipoAI/TipoAI/README.md

 develop a better everyday AI, there are a few ways you can do it

 Starring and sharing the projects to near and loved 🚀<br>
-You can make one time donations via Paypal or swish ❤
+You can make one time donations via Paypal paypal.me/tipoaicorp - ❤

 Thanks! 🙌😊